All Articles

 Loading audio...

-I've seen this pattern dozens of times.
+I've seen the manual-coordination pattern dozens of times.
 A specialty practice processes 300 referrals a month.
 Each one takes 45 minutes of phone tag, portal navigation, and manual documentation.
 That's 225 hours of coordinator time, more than one full-time employee doing nothing but chasing referrals.
 And despite all that effort, 35% of referrals still never convert to completed appointments.

-What Referral Management Software Actually Does
+What Healthcare Referral Management Software Actually Does

-At its core, referral management software tracks the lifecycle of a patient referral from the moment a provider creates an order to the moment that patient completes their appointment with a specialist.
+At its core, healthcare referral management software tracks the lifecycle of a patient referral from the moment a provider creates an order to the moment that patient completes their appointment with a specialist.
 The best systems go further and automate the coordination work that currently consumes your staff's time.

 But referral workflows aren't one-size-fits-all.
 The challenges differ significantly depending on whether you're managing outbound referrals from primary care or inbound referrals to a specialty practice.
 Understanding both workflows is essential to evaluating software that actually fits your operations.